rust-lang/rfcs/text/3493-precise-pre-release-cargo-update.md

 A pre-release version may be considered compatible when the version is explicitly requested with `--precise`.
 Cargo will not automatically select that version via a basic `cargo update`.

+One way to think of this is that we are changing from the the version requirements syntax requiring opt-in to match pre-release of higher versions to the resolver ignoring pre-releases like yanked packages, with an override flag.

 # Motivation
 [motivation]: #motivation